 In 1698 also, a quarrel had broken out between the settlers and the agents of the tax farm over the date at which all the furs were to be delivered.
 To hasten the departure of the ships, the agents wanted to fix the date as 1 October, the settlers as 20 October.
 The intendant suggested 10 October as a compromise.

-On 6 Dec.
-1700, at the age of 71, Villeray died during an epidemic that was raging at Quebec.
-On 19 Feb.
-1658 he had married Catherine, daughter of Charles Sevestre and Marie Pichon.
-He had had three children by her: Augustin Rouer* de La Cardonnière et de Villeray, Louis Rouer* d’Artigny, and Charles Rouer de Villeray.
+Villeray died at the age of 72, according to his burial record, during an epidemic that was raging at Quebec.
+He had married Catherine, daughter of Charles Sevestre and Marie Pichon, there on 19 Feb.
+1658.
+He had had three children by her: Augustin Rouer* de Villeray et de La Cardonnière, Louis Rouer* d’Artigny, and Charles Rouer de Villeray.
 Catherine Sevestre had died in 1670 at Quebec.
 Louis Rouer had married again on 26 Nov.
-1675; his second wife was Marie-Anne, daughter of Jacques Du Saussay de Bémont and of Anne Carlier, who returned to France some time after her husband’s death.
+1675 in the same city; his second wife was Marie-Anne, daughter of Jacques Du Saussay de Bémont and of Anne Carlier, who returned to France some time after her husband’s death.
 From 1702 on, the widow received a pension of 200 livres, and d’Artigny a pension of 150 livres, to compensate for the lands utilized for the fortifications.

 Callière, the governor, by way of a funeral oration, wrote to the minister that Louis Rouer de Villeray had been appointed first councillor because of his merit and knowledge, and that his memory was respected throughout the whole country.